LIL ROADSTER 20"

 The Lil Roadster brings classic design to kids!
 If you've wandered the aisles of most department stores looking at poor quality with kids bikes with cartoon decals and silly features, the Lil Roadster is a breath of fresh air.
 It's a single speed bike with a nice upright position that has practical things like a chainguard, because who wants to do more laundry?

 - Questions?
-Book a consultation with one of our City Bike experts
+Book a consultation with one of our Kids Bike experts

 - Strong hi-ten steel frame and fork

 - Simple coaster brake